 The Governing Body has identified a governor to have oversight of special educational needs provision in the school and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
-At Trinity CE/Methodist Primary School this role is undertaken by Pauline Owen, who meets regularly with the Head and SENCO.
+At Trinity CE/Methodist Primary School this role is undertaken by Pauline Owen, who meets regularly with the Headteacher and SENCO.
 For roles of governing body CoP Section 1:16-22, 1:39.

-The Head is the school's "responsible person" and manages the school's special educational needs work.
-The Head will keep the governing body informed about the special educational needs provision made by the school.
+The Headteacher is the school's "responsible person" and manages the school's special educational needs work.
+The Headteacher will keep the governing body informed about the special educational needs provision made by the school.

-The SENCO and the Head will work closely with the special educational needs governor and staff to ensure the effective day to day operation of the school's special educational needs policy.
+The SENCO and the Headteacher will work closely with the special educational needs governor and staff to ensure the effective day to day operation of the school's special educational needs policy.
 The SENCO and the Head will identify areas for development in special educational needs and contribute to the school's development plan.
-The SENCO will co-ordinate provision for children on the SEN register special educational needs and will monitor their progress.
+The SENCO will co-ordinate provision for children on the SEN register

+All teaching and non-teaching staff will be involved in the formulation of the special needs policy.
+They are responsible for differentiating the curriculum for pupils with special educational needs and will monitor their progress.
 All teachers who have responsibility for areas of the curriculum will review and monitor the progress made by pupils in their subject area and the effectiveness of resources and other curriculum material.
 All staff will work closely with the SENCO.

-All teaching and non-teaching staff will be involved in the formulation of the special needs policy.
-They are responsible for differentiating the curriculum for pupils with